hhappel/draft-happel-mailmaint-pdparchive/draft-happel-mailmaint-pdparchive.md

 Besides actual use cases, there are a number of side requirements and goals for PDPA.

-### JMAP compatibility
+### Email standards compatibility

 Data formats should aim for compatibility with JMAP data formats for the sake of interoperability and synergies in software libraries.

 Dedicated JMAP API methods for exporting and importing the format described here, or for related server-to-server transfort partocoals are out of the scope of this document.

-### IMAP compatibility

 Due to its specfics and ubiquituous usage, the Internet Message Format [@RFC5322]; latest revision of [@RFC2822]/[@RFC822]) should be the core of representing individual email data.

-Compatibility with existing mailbox persistence schemes such as Maildir or MBOX [@RFC4155] should be considered.
+This specfication should ideally describe mappings between PDPA and existing mailbox persistence schemes such as Maildir or MBOX [@RFC4155].

 ### Interoperability